fares-atiaw/to-do/README.md

 # todos

 A Flutter project that represents the user's tasks for each day using Firebase Firestore.
 Each task has a title, description, date and status (Done/In-progress).
+Soon, the localization and the dark mode will be added.

 ## Getting Started